-The Approved Laboratory meets all the minimal standards as agreed with the International Society for Animal Genetics and participates in the regular international comparison test programs to maximise uniformity world wide and to minimise interlaboratory variations.
+The approved laboratory meets all the minimal standards as agreed with the ISAG and participates in the regular international comparison test programs to maximise uniformity world wide and to minimise inter-laboratory variations.

-The Approved Laboratory will accept blood types and DNA types from overseas only when they have been prepared in an International Stud Book Committee approved laboratory, which meets the minimum standards.
+The approved laboratory will accept blood types and DNA types from overseas only when they have been prepared in an ISBC approved laboratory, which meets the minimum standards.